mkscrg/mod10-analytics/README.markdown

 Last updated by Mike S. Craig, March 2011

 This is a small Haskell project to explore various aspects of the Mod10 card game.
-It's "fully functional" at this point, but there's a lot of potential for expansion.
+It is "fully functional" at this point, but there is a lot of potential for expansion, as discussed below.
 The whole project is unlicensed, i.e. it's in the public domain.

 ### The Game of Mod10